LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 **software aided flow:** A visitor uses our web application to make a reservation, a visitor chooses a date and time to park.
 The system lets the visitor know wether or not the visitor can park at that time.
 If the visitor is able to park at that time the system will assign a designated parking space to the visitor.
 Now the visitor has a guaranteed spot for the day and time they arrive.
 On the reserved date a visitor simply drives up to the garage, identifies themselves at the gate and parks in their designated spot.

-software aided flow diagram, For ease you can refer to the below activity diagram that serves as a symbolistic illustration on the software aided process flow:
+software aided flow diagram, For ease you can refer to the figure 2 activity diagram that serves as a symbolistic illustration on the software aided process flow:

+figure 2: software aided flow diagram.
 ![Activity diagram no software](/Projects/assets/AD%20software.png)

 **Eceptions:**